double-blind-reviewing/double-blind-reviewing.github.io/README.md

-# Double-blind reviewing status of computer science conferences
+# double-blind.org: double-blind reviewing status of computer science conferences

 This document tracks the status of major computer science conferences (currently defined as those listed in [CSrankings](http://csrankings.org)) with